Using the Multi-view asset allows you to combine multiple camera angles and/or Assets into a single view. There are three steps to using a Multi-view:

 The options to customize the Multi-view will vary depending on the template you select:

 - Number of Sources: The total number of camera angles / Assets you want to combine.
+The Grid Multi-view allows you to add up to nine sources.

 - Duration: The amount of time it takes to transition from an active source to a replacement source.